gritmaster1/PharmaBuddy/README.md

 ## Quick Start Guide

 Simply enter your question about any FDA-approved drug in our chat interface, and PharmAssistAI will provide you with detailed information, summaries, and follow-up questions to help expand your research and understanding.

-## Feedback and Contributions

-We value your input and invite you to help us enhance PharmAssistAI:

-- 🐛 [Report an issue](https://github.com/rajkstats/pharmassistai/issues) on GitHub for technical issues or feature suggestions.
-- 📧 Contact us at [raj.k.stats@gmail.com](mailto:raj.k.stats@gmail.com) for direct support or inquiries.